 The Lanterman Developmental Disabilities Services Act requires that small licensed residential care facilities for six of fewer clients be treated as regular residential uses and permitted by right in all residential districts.
+Care facilities with seven or more clients (e.g., "large" residential care facilities) may be subject to additional requirements but must be treated the same as other residential uses in that zoning district.
+Cities that require conditional use permits for large residential care facilities are required to mitigate this constraint in their housing elements.

-Rolling Hills complies with this requirement in practice and has no minimum distance (separation) or siting requirements for residential care facilities.
-However, the Zoning Code does not expressly mention or define small residential care facilities.
-It should be amended to indicate that this use is permitted.
+At this point in time, the Rolling Hills Zoning Code does not expressly mention or define residential care facilities, nor does it distinguish between "large" and "small" facilities.
+The Code should be amended to expressly indicate that this use is permitted by right in all zones where housing is allowed, and is subject to the same standards, fees, and procedures as other residential uses in those zones.
+This is required by State law.
 As required by California Health and Safety Code Section 1566.2, the City does not collect business taxes, registration fees, or other fees for small residential care facilities.